fbpx Skip to main content

 About this performance

-Echoing Bach’s Collegium Musicum, Stefan Jackiw joins INTEMPO’s Artist in Residence, inspiring young musicians, before Schumann brings the program to a joyful close.
+Echoing Bach’s Collegium Musicum, Stefan Jackiw joins Ashley Yoon, INTEMPO’s Artist-in-Residence, to inspire young musicians before Schumann brings the program to a joyful close.

 Stefan Jackiw, violin